×

 Chrysotile and Zoisite Optic Character

 Chrysotile and Zoisite optical properties play a significant role while distinguishing these gemstones from each other.
-These properties are influenced by the Chrysotile and Zoisite Physical Properties like crystallographic symmetry, pleochroism,etc. in the crystal.
+These properties are influenced by the Chrysotile Vs Zoisite like crystallographic symmetry, pleochroism,etc. in the crystal.
 Some of the optical properties are refractive index, luster, optic character, pleochroism etc. Prominent among these is Chrysotile and Zoisite optic character.
 You might have noticed your gemologist rotating the gemstone while testing it.
 Rotating a gemstone along its optic axis helps in determining its optic character.

 Chrysotile and Zoisite Transparency